dev1virtuoso/Template/Template_folder/README.md

 # Repository for {Template_folder} Project

 This GitHub repository serves as a central location for storing the code of my {template_folder} project.
-The project is licensed under the Carson Open Source License (CEOSL) .
+The project is licensed under [MIT License](LICENSE).

 ## License

 This repository is licensed under the Carson Open Source License, which provides users and contributors with the freedom to copy, modify, distribute, and sublicense the software under certain conditions.
-The project is governed by the Carson Open Source License (CEOSL)  in addition to the terms outlined in this license.
+The project is governed by MIT License in addition to the terms outlined in this license.

 ## Project Description